MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     >

-    For the remaining settings on this pane, do not change them for this initial configuration, but keep them as **Content scan job default**.
+    For the remaining settings on this pane, don't change them for this initial configuration, but keep them as **Content scan job default**.
 The default setting means that the data repository inherits the settings from the content scan job.

     Use the following syntax when adding SharePoint paths: